Salesforce signs agreement to acquire Slack

 In a reported $27.7 billion deal, the CRM giant picks up the popular chat platform.

-As the bell rang to close the New York Stock Exchange at 4pm EST today, investors, Salesforce and Slack users, and the martech community at large were awaiting the anticipated announcement of a multi-billion acquisition of the popular collaboration platform by the CX and CRM giant.
+As the bell rang to close the New York Stock Exchange at 4pm EST Tuesday, investors, Salesforce and Slack users, and the martech community at large, were awaiting the anticipated announcement of a multi-billion acquisition of the popular collaboration platform by the CX and CRM giant.
 Slack already has close integrations with Salesforce, but the acquisition would represent a dramatic entry by the latter into the project management and collaboration space.

 Then the news came.
 Salesforce announced it had signed a definitive agreement to acquire Slack in a $27.7 billion deal.